flag-UK

 Where to stay

-Price includes daily breakfast, lunch and afternoon tea, five dinners onboard and all house drinks, crew, four sailing lessons, full use of water toys on board (paddle boards, snorkelling equipment and canoes, etc.), local airport transfers, harbour dues, fuel and water.
+Price includes daily breakfast, lunch and afternoon tea, five dinners onboard, all house drinks, crew, four complimentary sailing lessons, full use of water toys (paddle boards, snorkelling equipment, canoes, etc.), local airport transfers, harbour dues, fuel and water.

 Find out more